OpenNebula/docs/source/overview/cloud_design_and_design/cloud_architecture_design.rst

 Before configuring multi-tenancy and defining the provisioning model of your cloud, we recommend you go through this introduction to the :ref:`OpenNebula provisioning model <understand>`.
 In a small installation with a few hosts, you can skip this guide and use OpenNebula without giving much thought to infrastructure partitioning and provisioning.
 But for medium and large deployments you will probably want to provide some level of isolation and structure.

--  Regarding the **underlying infrastructure**, OpenNebula provides complete functionality for the management of the :ref:`physical hosts <host_guide>` and :ref:`clusters <cluster_guide>` in the cloud.
+-  Regarding the **underlying infrastructure**, OpenNebula provides complete functionality for the management of the :ref:`physical hosts <hosts>` and :ref:`clusters <cluster_guide>` in the cloud.
 A Cluster is a group of Hosts that can have associated Datastores and Virtual Networks.

 -  Regarding **user management**, OpenNebula features advanced multi-tenancy with powerful :ref:`users and groups management <manage_users>`, an :ref:`Access Control List <manage_acl>` mechanism allowing different role management with fine grain permission granting over any resource, :ref:`resource quota management <quota_auth>` to track and limit computing, storage and networking utilization, and a configurable :ref:`accounting  <accounting>` and :ref:`showback  <showback>` system to visualize and report resource usage data and to allow their integration with chargeback and billing platforms, or to guarantee fair share of resources among users.